Eamonn Andrews

 Eamonn Andrews (19 December 1922 – 5 November 1987) was an Irish radio and television presenter, employed primarily in the United Kingdom from the 1950s to the 1980s.
-From 1960 to 1964 he chaired the Radio Éireann Authority (now the RTÉ Authority), which oversaw the introduction of a state television service in Ireland.
+From 1960 to 1964, he chaired the Radio Éireann Authority (now the RTÉ Authority), which oversaw the introduction of a state television service in Ireland.
 He is perhaps best remembered as the UK host of This Is Your Life from its inception in 1955 until his death in 1987.

 Early life

-Andrews was born in Synge Street, Dublin, son of carpenter William Andrews and Margaret, née Farrell.
+Andrews was born in Synge Street, Dublin, son of carpenter William Andrews and Margaret, Farrell.
 He was educated at Synge Street CBS.
 He began his career as a clerk in an insurance office.
 He was a keen amateur boxer and won the Irish junior middleweight title in 1944.